-Most of the contraceptive effect of the LNG-IUS is mediated via its progestogenic effect on the endometrium.20 Intrauterine concentrations of LNG are 1000 times higher than with subdermal progestogen implants.12 High intrauterine levels of LNG lead to functional and histological changes within the endometrium which are evident within 1 month of insertion.21 Endometrial oestrogen and progesterone receptors are down-regulated.22 There is endometrial atrophy,23 which is initially patchy,24 but which becomes more uniform with increasing duration of use.25 Changes in endometrial stroma occur26 and there is a marked increase in inflammatory cell number.^{21,27} These complex endometrial effects contribute to the contraceptive efficacy of the LNG-IUS, preventing implantation.26
+Most of the contraceptive effect of the LNG-IUS is mediated via its progestogenic effect on the endometrium.
+It is progestogenic effect on the endometrium.
+Intrauterine concentrations of LNG are 1000 times higher than with subdermal progestogen implants.
+High intrauterine levels of LNG lead to functional and histological changes within the endometrium which are evident within 1 month of insertion.
+Endometrial oestrogen and progesterone receptors are down-regulated.
+There is endometrial atrophy, which is initially patchy, the twich becomes more uniform with increasing duration of use.
+Changes in endometrial stroma occur and there is a marked increase in inflammatory cell number.
+These complex endometrial effects contribute to the contraceptive efficacy of the LNG-IUS, preventing implantation.

-In one small study, women were randomly assigned to use the LNG-IUS, an inert IUD or a copper IUD.13 Cervical mucus from women using the LNG-IUS had reduced net weight (less water content) compared to other IUD users.
-Sperm penetration was decreased when cervical mucus quality was affected by LNG-IUS use.28 This may contribute to the contraceptive effect for some women.
+In one small study, women were randomly assigned to use the LNG-IUS, an inert IUD or a copper IUD.
+Cervical mucus from women using the LNG-IUS had reduced net weight (less water content) compared to other IUD users.
+Sperm penetration was decreased when cervical mucus quality was affected by LNG-IUS use.

+This may contribute to the contraceptive effect for some women.

-The LNG-IUS has minimal effect on the hypothalamopituitary-ovarian axis.29 Serum oestradiol levels are >100 pg/ml in most women, indicating follicular development.29 Most women (>75%) will continue to ovulate.^{30,31}
+The LNG-IUS has minimal effect on the hypothalamopituitary-ovarian axis.
+Serum oestradiol levels are >100 pg/ml in most women, indicating follicular development.
+Most women (>75%) will continue to ovulate.